sudokhan112/Computer-Vision-Projects/README.md

 the Hough transform.
 The Hough transform for straight lines gives you the parameters of infinite straight lines.
 Now you have to decide which points in the image belong to which straight lines.
 This is called the back-projection.
 After you have identified the edge points that belong to one straight line, do an eigenvector line fitting to obtain the optimal straight line parameters.
 Use the normal equations of the line for building the Hough parameter space.
-Also apply **RANSAC** for line detectio.
+Also apply **RANSAC** for line detection.
 <img src="https://github.com/sudokhan112/Computer-Vision-Projects/blob/main/Corner-edge-line/hough%20pillset.png" width="600" height="400">
 <img src="https://github.com/sudokhan112/Computer-Vision-Projects/blob/main/Corner-edge-line/ransac%20pills.png" width="600" height="400">